quantumxt/momobot_gazebo/README.md

 ![MOMOBot Gazebo](assets/momo_gz_logo.png)

 ## Pre-requisite
 This model is tested on Gazebo 9, so it is assumed that Gazebo simulator is already installed.
+Also ensure that ROS Navigation Stack & [teb_local_planner package](https://github.com/rst-tu-dortmund/teb_local_planner) has been installed.

 ## Installation
 ### ROS